prateek2102/Bubble/README.md

 Welcome to the Bubble Game!
 This simple yet addictive game will keep you entertained for hours as you aim to pop as many bubbles as you can.

 How to Play
-Objective: Your goal is to pop as many bubbles as possible to score points.
+Objective: You aim to pop as many bubbles as possible to score points.

 Controls: Use your mouse or touchscreen to aim and click/tap to pop the bubbles.